Icrave (design firm)

 Icrave (styled ICRAVE) is an innovation and design studio founded in 2002 by Canadian-born designer Lionel Ohayon.
-Conceived as a design/build company, the studio's projects were predominantly in nightlife sector, including lounges and clubs in Manhattan, Los Angeles and Las Vegas.
+Conceived as a design and brand strategy company, the studio's projects were predominantly in nightlife sector, including lounges and clubs in Manhattan, Los Angeles and Las Vegas.
 The studio's nightlife work has contributed to the gentrification and popularization of New York City's Meatpacking District.

 Over the past decade, the studio has designed hospitality spaces, including restaurants, bars, casinos, and hotels.
 Working with The One Group, ICRAVE developed the STK steakhouse brand with 7 locations across the US.
 The steakhouse brand went public in 2015.
 The firm is now developing STK's sister brand, STK Rebel.
 The first location will open in Miami in 2016.

 In 2008, the studio designed JetBlue Terminal 5 at John F. Kennedy International Airport in New York, incorporating technology into the gate hold areas and dining spaces.
 Touch screen monitors expedited food service, reduce passenger anxiety, and monetized previously underutilized gate hold areas.
 Today, their roster of airport work spans dozens of venues across North America.